Tyr (journal)

-Tyr: Myth—Culture—Tradition is an American “radical traditionalist” journal, edited by Joshua Buckley, Michael Moynihan, and (in the first issue) Collin Cleary.
+Tyr: Myth—Culture—Tradition is an American "radical traditionalist" journal, edited by Michael J. Moynihan and Joshua Buckley, and (in the first issue) Collin Cleary.
+Articles frequently focused on Germanic neopagan topics, as well as the philosophies of figures like René Guénon and Julius Evola.
+By 2018, it had 5 issues.

 History

+Tyr was co-edited by Michael J. Moynihan and Joshua Buckley.
+Buckley was a former neo-Nazi skinhead, and previously had been a member of a group called SS of America.
+Moynihan was the author of the book Lords of Chaos and a member of the band Blood Axis.

-Tyr is published annually.
-The first issue was published in 2002 under the ULTRA imprint in Atlanta, Georgia.
+The first issue was published in 2002 under the ULTRA imprint in Atlanta, Georgia, operated by Buckley.
 Four volumes, in 2002, 2004, 2006 and 2014, were published by Norway's Integral Publications, one in 2018 by Arcana Europa Media.
-One editor, Buckley, was a former member of a Neo-Nazi group called SS of America, according to the Southern Poverty Law Center.
+As of 2024, there were 5 issues total.

 Content

+A "radical traditionalist" journal, Tyr frequently focuses on Germanic neopaganism and the traditionalist philosophies of figures like René Guénon and Julius Evola.
 It is named for Tyr, the Germanic god.
 The magazine states that it "celebrates the traditional myths, culture, and social institutions of pre-Christian, pre-modern Europe."

-The magazine largely focuses on topics relating to Germanic neopaganism and Germanic paganism with an amount of content regarding Celtic polytheism as well.
+The magazine advocated ecology and a return to tribal societies, spurning modern civilization in lieu of "small, ethnically and culturally homogenous tribal societies".
+It stated of its aims that: "[O]ur tradition is [...] the European tradition.
+We make no apologies for this.
+Like the bioregionalist, the proponent of European integral culture is interested in 'living in place' in an organized, homogeneous human community."
+The back of each issue contained a manifesto of radical traditionalism, stating that it aimed for:

+resacralization of the world versus materialism; folk/traditional culture versus mass culture; natural social order versus an artificial hierarchy based on wealth; the tribal community versus the nation-state; stewardship of the earth versus ‘maximization of resources’; a harmonious relationship between men and women versus ‘the war between the sexes’; handicrafts and artisanship versus industrial mass production.

-Contributors include Asatru Folk Assembly founder Stephen McNallen, Nouvelle Droite leader Alain de Benoist, British musicologist and translator Joscelyn Godwin, modern Germanic mysticist Nigel Pennick and scholar Stephen Flowers.
+Contributors include Asatru Folk Assembly founder Stephen McNallen, Nouvelle Droite leader Alain de Benoist, British musicologist and translator Joscelyn Godwin, modern Germanic mysticist Nigel Pennick and occultist Stephen Flowers.
 The journal has also published translations of older works, such as by occultist Julius Evola and völkisch poet and musician Hermann Löns.